 - 1 cup of starter tea or vinegar

 Bring hot water and sugar together in a large enough glass jar.
 Stir the water and sugar together until the sugar dissolves.

-Put the tea or tea bas in the stirred water, sugar.
+Put the tea or tea bags in the stirred water and sugar.
 Cool the mixture to 68–85 degrees.
 The longer the tea is left in the liquid, the stronger the tea flavors will be.
 If you want your tea to taste sweeter, cool it for only a few hours and then consume it immediately.

 Proceed to remove the tea bags or strain the loose tea leaves.

-From starter tea that you’ve either purchase or created above, you willl need to add this element at this point.
+From the starter tea that you’ve either purchased or created above, you will need to add this element at this point.
 If you have neither, please add distilled white vinegar as a substitute.

 Now add the SCOBY.

-Close the lid of the jar and ensure its secured.
+Close the lid of the jar and ensure it is secured.

-You will now need to hide it from the sun, undisturbed for a week or more until you’ve reached the desired taste.
-The longer it sits and ferments, the more alcohol that is produced, and the less sweet it becomes.
+You will now need to hide it from the sun, undisturbed, for a week or more until you’ve reached the desired taste.
+The longer it sits and ferments, the more alcohol is produced and the less sweet it becomes.